Have you heard of clay bar detailing?

 This is not true.

-Clay bars are purely for removing bonded particles to prevent future damage, like paint swirls.
-They cannot fix existing damage.
+A clay bar removes bonded particles to prevent future damage, like paint swirls, but it cannot fix existing damage.

 So… Is it Worth It?

-You may not be able to see these particles, but they’re constantly there, settling on the different layers of your car’s paint.
+You may not be able to see these particles, but they’re constantly there, settling on the different layers of your car’s paint and paint sealants.

 Over time, these particles could permanently damage your paint.